philipptrenz/sunportal/README.md

 ## Installation

-First install and configure SBFspot and make sure SBFspot is running.
+First install and configure SBFspot.
+After that install SunPortal:

-After that:

 ```
 # Install apache and php